Aiko Uemura and Yoshiharu Hoshino talk about skiing at Hoshino Resorts Nekoma Mountain, one of the biggest ski slopes in Japan

 If I may add one last thing, from a skier's perspective, it would be more natural to be able to ski from the top of the lift to the ski resort behind, rather than using the connecting lift.
 In other words, it would be nice to be able to ski between both ski resorts.
 In fact, there are some lines in the terrain that make this possible

-However, in that case, even if it were only a short distance, it would mean opening up a new ski course within the national park, which would undoubtedly be a much more difficult and time-consuming project requiring permits and licenses than building a single connecting lift.
-But
+However, in that case, even if it's only a short distance, it would involve opening up a new ski course within a national park, which would undoubtedly be a much more difficult and time-consuming process than simply installing a connecting lift.

-knowing Hoshino, it's likely he has such a vision of the future in mind.
-As ski lovers ourselves, we have high hopes for this unparalleled ski-loving manager who told us, "This is just the first step."
+But knowing Mr. Hoshino, he probably already has such a vision in mind.
+As ski enthusiasts ourselves, we have high hopes for this unparalleled ski-loving entrepreneur who told us, "This is just the first step."

 Photo/Yoshiharu Hoshino